 Charles W. Waldron

 “Waldron’s wife is heartbroken at his conduct,” reported The New York Times.
-William did show some shred of concern for his wife, Alice.
+Charles did show some shred of concern for his wife, Alice.
 He deeded two small houses and lots and “made other provisions for her” and their two children.
 The New York Times, on Aug.
 28, 1888, reported, “Waldron’s friends are loth (sic.) to believe that he has recklessly thrown himself away.
 He has hitherto borne an unblemished reputation …. “

 On Sept.
 26, 1888, Nellie Tidwell was in Detroit with her husband, returning home to Quincy on the evening train.
 The next morning, however, the couple made a break for the Indiana state line after they got wind that officers from Hillsdale were on their way to make an arrest.
 The Bidwells didn’t make it.
 Both Nellie and her husband were apprehended.